klaro-org/klaro-js/README.md

   you're ready to go!
 * **Flexible and customizable**: Manage consent for all possible types of third-party apps and easily customize the tool according to your needs.
-* **Multilingual**: Full internationalization support with English and German translations included.
+* **Multilingual**: Full internationalization support with English, French, Norwegian, Italian (in progress), Romanian (in progress) and
+  German translations included out of the box.
 New translations can be added in just a few lines of code.
 (Contributions welcome!)
 * **Small footprint**: The minified+gzipped JS is only 18 kB and contains everything that is required, including stylesheets and images.